patters-match/prism2-flashing/README.md

 - Edit `hostap_config.h `:
   - Force a define for `PRISM2_DOWNLOAD_SUPPORT`
   - Force a define for `PRISM2_NON_VOLATILE_DOWNLOAD`
-- If your prism card is not claimed by the hostap_cs driver on insertion (see `dmesg` output, some cards are claimed by orinoco_cs) then view its device ids using `pccardctl ident`
+- If your prism card is not claimed by the hostap_cs driver on insertion (see `dmesg` output, some card models are claimed by orinoco_cs) then view its device ids using `pccardctl ident`
   - Edit `hostap_cs.c` searching for PCMCIA_DEVICE_MANF_CARD and add your additional ids - your card must be claimed by hostap_cs to be able to flash it
 - Compile the hostap kernel modules using:
   ```